My 5/24 Backstory

 - d.
 Sign in to your account using the app

 - e.
-Once signed in, click REPORTS (bottom of the screen)
+Once signed in, click CREDIT (from the bottom tab)

-- g.
-Go to VIEWS and click VIEWS (top right hand side)
+- Go to VIEWS and click VIEWS (top right hand side)

 This will show your accounts that you’ve opened most recently to the oldest ones.
 This will also include other loans (not just credit cards).
-So if today is March 4, 2022, when you scroll down, count the number of credit cards you opened for the past 2 years or 24 months.
-In this example, cards opened between March 4, 2020 – March 4, 2022 do count as part of your 5/24.
+So if today is Sept 18, 2023, when you scroll down, count the number of credit cards you opened for the past 2 years or 24 months.
+In this example, cards opened between Sept 18, 2021 and Sept 18, 2023 do count as part of your 5/24.
 That’s your 5/24 count.

 6b.
 How can I check my 5/24 status using Credit Karma